canesche/Mirai-Family/README.md

 # How to use

-Maybe you need to configure your LLVM install folder first, take a look at the create_obs script.
+Maybe you need to configure your LLVM install folder first, take a look at the generate script.

-./create_obj.sh
+./generate.sh

 # Results